It doesn’t matter if you’re new or experienced with dogs, you’ll have a lot of fun having this fuzzy companion by your side.

-- The Golden Retriever is a photogenic dog and its starred in a multitude of movies and television shows.
+- The Golden Retriever is a photogenic dog and it has starred in a multitude of movies and television shows.
 Air Bud is a famous movie that contained golden retrievers that played a multitude of different sports and the family television series Full House had a golden retriever as a pet for the “Tanners.”
 Since they are easy to train and are popular dogs their popularity is unlikely to wane anytime soon.

 - The American Kennel Club created an obedience trial in 1977 and gave awards to the breed that was the most obedient.
 Once the obedience awards were sent out, Golden Retrievers were the first three winners.
-The first dog to win an obedience award was named Tonka, who started to earn 8 perfect scores in their life and a 176 Trial awards.
+The first dog to win an obedience award was named Tonka, who started to earn 8 perfect scores in their life and 176 Trial awards.

 Physical Traits of the Golden Boxer